Magnitogorsk State University: Sport

 At students' disposal there is a Sports Centre, where experienced coaches manage different sections including volleyball, basketball, skiing, judo, table tennis, weightlifting etc.

 Amateur art, the Club of smart and cheerful students

-MaSU offers their students an excellent Student Palace with a well-equipped stage and a big auditorium for 700 seats.
+MaSU offers their students an Student Palace with a stage and a auditorium for 700 seats.
 A ceremony of Student Innogura-tion, award ceremonies, meetings of postgraduates and New Year festivals take place here.
 Every year students celebrate International student's Day and compete in singing, dancing and playing musical instruments during a traditional "Student spring" festival.

 Health, welfare

 Students enjoy a warm and friendly atmosphere and feel calm and confident.
 There are traditional meetings of the rector and students every semester.
 Students from other towns are provided with comfortable rooms in student hostels at a lowest price.
 There is a branch of a student clinic for the teaching staff and students to consult experienced doctors and receive an effective medical treatment (physiotherapy, dental treatment, etc.).
 There are annual preventive inspections of the collective.

 The university provides the patients with free medicine and medical care.